Clinical Mental Health Counseling

 Time to Degree

-Earning your master's degree in Clinical Mental Health Counseling can be completed within two years by taking nine to 12 credits per semester.
+Earning your master's degree in Clinical Mental Health Counseling can be completed within 2.5 years by taking nine to 12 credits per semester.

 Full-time and Part-time options